-In Florida, state employees may be eligible for up to 7 weeks of paid maternity leave.
-This can be supplemented with 2 weeks of paid parental leave, providing up to 9 weeks of leave in total.
+Florida state employees can receive up to 7 weeks of maternity leave and 2 weeks of parental leave, totaling 9 weeks of paid leave after pregnancy.
 Florida does not have a specific statewide maternity leave law, but employees may also qualify for additional unpaid leave under the federal Family and Medical Leave Act (FMLA), which grants up to 12 weeks of job-protected leave for pregnancy, childbirth, and bonding with a newborn.

 It’s important to check with your employer for specific maternity leave policies, as some employers may offer additional paid or unpaid leave beyond the state and federal provisions.